Association Mission

 The September 11th Families’ Association (September 11th Widows’ and Victims’ Families’ Association is a registered 501c3 non profit corporation).
 9/11 Tribute Museum (Tribute WTC Visitor Center), is a project of the September 11th Families’ Association.

 The 9/11 Tribute Museum was created by the September 11th Families’ Association, a 501(c)(3) not-for-profit organization incorporated in November 2001 by victims’ families.
 The 9/11 Tribute Museum conveys an understanding of the humanity and community that was both lost and found in the aftermath of 9/11.
-Throughout the 9/11 Tribute Museum, visitors are engaged in appreciating the scope and impact of the disaster as well as the enormous outpouring of compassion in response.
-By sharing with visitors the authentic experiences of those most affected by the events, exhibits and programs convey the courage, loss, heroism, and grief of those who responded to the tragedy.
+Although the 9/11 Tribute Museum closed in 2022, the Association continues to provide free educational resources to students around the world and the Tribute docents continue to share their personal stories on student tours of the 9/11 Memorial.

 9/11 Community Volunteers – Sharing Personal History

 The 9/11 Tribute Museum’s volunteer program draws from the entire 9/11 community: family members who lost loved ones, survivors, Lower Manhattan residents and workers, rescue workers, civilian volunteers, police and firefighters.
-Volunteers are trained to share their personal 9/11 experiences as walking tour and gallery guides.
-On daily public tours of the 9/11 Memorial, (6 – 8 per day), volunteers connect physical locations to specific events.
-Annually, 9/11 Tribute Museum volunteers serve over 350,000 visitors on personal tours.
+Volunteers are trained to share their personal 9/11 experiences in a five point walking tour of the 9/11 Memorial.
+Volunteers connect physical locations to specific events.
+Tribute volunteers have served over 400,000 visitors on personal tours.

 Learn more about volunteering with the 9/11 Tribute Museum >>